MichelLimaSoares/MichelLimaSoares/README.md

 I'm a Programmer / Developer Analyst Jr.

-Basic knowledge and notion of Back End, Front End and Mobile
+Basic knowledge and notion of BackEnd, FrontEnd and Mobile

 I'm currently a student and, in the process of becoming a Technologist in Systems Analysis and Development at the Ferraz de Vasconcelos Technology Faculty